 The early 19th-century Scots Church in Carlow town is the county’s largest Presbyterian church.
 It is located at Athy Road in Carlow town.
 And just opposite there is a Carlow Methodist Church.

-Scots Churches are very rare, only 4 known to be in existence in Ireland (two in Dublin, one in Cobh, one in Carlow).
+As a matter of fact, Scots Churches are very rare, only 4 known to be in existence in Ireland (two in Dublin, one in Cobh, and one in Carlow).

-Scots’ Church in Carlow town is a three bay church hall disigned by the architect Thomas Alfred Cobden in 1818.
-Its compact form and simple design is articulated by a font elevation of classical composition.
+So, Scots’ Church in Carlow town is a three-bay church hall designed by the architect Thomas Alfred Cobden in 1818.
+Furthermore, its compact form and simple design are articulated by a font elevation of classical composition.

-The foundation stone for Carlow Scots’ Church was laid by Mr. C. Butler, sovereign of the town of Carlow, on the 18th June, 1818 and completed by September 1818.
-The church was opened for worship by the Rev. James Homer of Dublin on the 12th September, 1819.
-The first minister, the Rev. James Morgan, was ordained for Carlow on the 21st June, 1820.
+Thus, the foundation stone for Carlow Scots’ Church was laid by Mr. C. Butler, sovereign of the town of Carlow, on the 18th of June 1818 and completed by September 1818.
+Then, opened for worship by the Rev. James Homer of Dublin on the 12th of September, 1819.
+The first minister, the Rev. James Morgan, was ordained for Carlow on the 21st June 1820.
 Scots’ Church has continued to function as a Presbyterian meeting house since then.

-The church is open every Sunady at 11.15am
+Presently, the church is open every Sunday at 11.15 am